zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 First we set a 20px wide, solid navy border around both images using the `border` property.

-But you'll notice that both images are still flushed to the left.
-We can use the `text-align` property and give it the value `center` to center the images.
+The `text-align:center;` will center our image.
+Without that line of CSS, both images would be flushed all the way to the left side of the grey box.

-Finally, you'll notice the grey background is still visible between the posters.
-Lets set `background-color: white` to act as a matte behind the posters.
+The `background-color: white;` acts as a matte behind the posters.
+Without it, we would see the grey between the images and the border.

 ### Step 7: "Pop Culture Fanatic"